Our Lady of the Good Event

-Our Lady of the Good Event (Spanish: Nuestra Señora del Buen Suceso) is a Catholic Marian title in Spanish-speaking countries.
-It is often mistranslated as "Our Lady of Good Success" due to the superficial similarity between the Spanish word "suceso" (meaning "event") and the English false friend "success".
-Properly speaking, the phrase "Good Event" refers to the Purification of Mary and the Presentation of Jesus.
+Our Lady of the Good Event (Spanish: Nuestra Señora del Buen Suceso; Portuguese: Nossa Senhora do Bom Sucesso) is a Catholic Marian title.
+The phrase "Good Event" refers to the Purification of Mary and the Presentation of Jesus.

-16th-century church in Madrid

-The Obregonians were a small Roman Catholic congregation of men, founded in Madrid by Bernardino de Obregón, and dedicated to the care of the sick.
-Their motherhouse was adjacent to the Church of Buen Suceso, which had originally been built around 1529 as the Hospital Real de la Corte (Royal Hospital of the Court).
-Since 1590 the structure was rebuilt as a new church and hospital.
-Around 1607, Pope Paul V presented the Obregonians with a statue of the Virgin, entitled Virgen del Buen Suceso.
-Copies of the image were produced and veneration of Mary under this title spread throughout Spain and its territories.
+Background

+In 1577 a new Conceptionists monastery was established in Quito, and Maria de Jesus y Taboada (Mariana's aunt) was appointed as the first abbess.
+Her fourteen year old niece Mariana and four sisters of the order accompanied her on the trip from Spain to Ecuador.
+On 21 September, 1579, Mariana took perpetual vows and the religious name Mariana de Jesús.

+Mother Maria de Jesus died on 4 October 1594 and Mariana succeeded her as abbess.
+Between 1594 and 1634 Mariana purportedly experienced apparitions of Our Lady of the Good Event.

 Apparition in Ecuador (1594-1634)

 A Conceptionist sister named Mariana Francisca de Jesús Torres [it] claimed to have received Marian apparitions under this title from 2 February 1594 to 2 February 1634 in Quito.
 In 1611, the local bishop, Salvador Ribera Avalos, gave his approval to the apparitions that had occurred up to that point.

 Torres died on 16 January 1635, shortly after the last alleged apparition.
 When her tomb was reopened in 1906, her body was found to be incorrupt.
 The Archdiocese of Quito opened her cause for canonization in 1984 and finished the diocesan stage of the process in 1997.